DEFRA/ffc-pay-core/resources/testing/documents/delinked-data-transformer/README.md

 1. Load saved metadata or discover and save it from the source database.
 2. Report source database size and large tables.
 3. Truncate target tables while preserving Liquibase metadata.
-4. Copy data:
+4. Copy data and schema:
    - Default: `pg_dump | psql` with `--single-transaction`.
    - Large tables or `--table-by-table`: copy each table individually with per-table progress.
+   - Schema objects (primary keys, foreign keys, indexes, unique constraints and triggers) are restored through `pg_dump --schema-only`.
+5. Re-apply managed identity grants by discovering the MID from the preserved Liquibase tables on the target (`databasechangelog` owner/grantees).
-5. Validate row counts and distinct key counts (skipped in dry-run).
+6. Validate row counts and distinct key counts (skipped in dry-run).
-6. Print a final summary of succeeded and failed services.
+7. Print a final summary of succeeded and failed services.

+### Local testing equivalent

+To verify the same copy/grant behaviour against a local PostgreSQL instance, see [scripts/README.md](scripts/README.md).
+In particular:

+- [scripts/transfer-single-table.js](scripts/transfer-single-table.js) copies one table from a configured source to a local database, preserving its schema and reinstating MID grants.
+- [scripts/run-local-transfer-test.sh](scripts/run-local-transfer-test.sh) orchestrates the full local test flow including setup, transfer and verification.

 ## Important operational notes

-- Liquibase metadata tables are preserved on the target and excluded from the copy.
+- Liquibase metadata tables are preserved on the target and excluded from the copy; this is what allows the grant step to discover the correct managed identity per database.
 - The source role must be able to read all application tables needed for the copy.
 - By default the runner stops at the first failure.
 Use `--continue-on-error` only when you accept that failed services will leave the target in a partial state.
 - `--no-single-transaction` can help with very large restores but also means a failed restore can leave partially copied data.
+- Managed identity grants are reinstated automatically after transfer by the sequential runner and by `scripts/transfer-single-table.js`; use `--skip-grants` to disable this.

 ## File layout